 Kubo (Art Parkinson; San Andreas) is a young boy who lives with his mother/Monkey (Charlize Theron; Mad Max: Fury Road) and goes to the village during the day to play music and tells stories.
 His mother warns him to be home before dark and he always complies.
-However, one night he stays out and suddenly he finds himself being hunted by his evil, magical Aunts (Rooney Mara; The Girl with the Dragon Tattoo), who want his other eye (they already took one) to give to Kubo's magical, Moon King, grandfather (Ralph Fiennes; The Harry Potter Series).
+However, one night he stays out and suddenly he finds himself being hunted by his evil, magical Aunts (Rooney Mara; The Girl with the Dragon Tattoo), who wants his other eye (they already took one) to give to Kubo's magical, Moon King, grandfather (Ralph Fiennes; Strange Days).
 And you thought your family was dysfunctional!?!

 There are numerous pluses to Kubo and the Two Strings, beginning with the cast.
 While he is still young, Parkinson is a seasoned actor and does a wonderful job with his inflection as he tells stories to the villagers.
 Theron and McConaughey have silkiness to their voices that are soothing while portraying the right amount of emotions and Mara's voice is fittingly haunting as the magical sisters.
 Fiennes is terrific as the evil grandfather and it seems these sinister roles seem to suit him well.

 The animation is spectacular and the stop motion seems to be the perfect choice to tell this tale.
 The work is so well done and paired with the script and the music, it blends beautifully to create a masterpiece.
 When I think of stop motion, I remember the choppy cuts and edits of many years ago but Kubo's transitions are smooth and seamless and show how far the genre has come with technology.